oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_vm_cluster_module.rst

 ..
 Description

 - This module allows the user to create, update and delete an AutonomousVmCluster resource in Oracle Cloud Infrastructure
-- For *state=present*, creates an Autonomous VM cluster.
+- For *state=present*, creates an Autonomous VM cluster for Exadata Cloud@Customer.

 ..
 Aliases